-October 13rd 1972: A Uruguayan plane carrying 45 passengers to Chile, most of them students and rugby players, crushed into the Andes.
+October 13rd 1972: An Uruguayan plane that carries 45 passengers to Chile, most of them students and rugby players, crushes into the Andes.

 Twelve of them died because of the crush.

-The survivors had to carry on living with hunger and trying to tolerate the fearless mountain, 30 degrees below zero during many nights.
+The survivors had to carry on living in hunger and trying to tolerate the fearless mountain , 30 degrees below zero during many nights.

-They tried to resist with a limited reserve of food they found within the wrecks of the plane, as they waited to be rescued.
+They try to resist with a limited reserve of food as they wait to be rescued.
 Their faith decreased when they heard on the radio that the rescue had been called off due to the belief that none of them had survived.

-This is how in December 22nd of 1972, after 72 days of isolation, the world took notice that sixteen passengers from that plane had beaten death.
+On December 22nd of 1972, after 72 days of isolation, the world took notice that sixteen passengers had overcomed death.

-This event was later told by the survivors, in a book and, later on, it turned to a movie “ALIVE”, which showed this story to the world.
+This event was later told by the survivors, in a book and, later on, it turned to a movie “ALIVE”, which told this story to the world.

 Today, the journey starts at this breathtaking location.